 The dog beach is part of Leo Carrillo State Park, which is under the jurisdiction of the State of California (NOT the city of Malibu).
-Resting along the Malibu coast and boasts 1.5 miles of beach.
-Dogs are allowed ON-LEASH only in North Beach in the area north of Lifeguard Tower 3.
+Resting along the Malibu coast and featuring 1.5 miles of sandy beach, dogs are allowed ON-LEASH only in North Beach in the area north of Lifeguard Tower 3.
 This includes Staircase Beach, which is also dog-friendly with a separate entrance at 40000 Pacific Coast Highway.
 Therefore, there’s technically ONE dog-friendly beach in Malibu – with a beach within a beach, if that makes sense.
 BUT, if you’d like to see it as two dog-friendly beaches, by all means – go for it.
 I won’t call (I mean, bark) you out on it.
 This area is also PAWpular with surfers.

 North Beach (north of Tower 3): 35000 Pacific Coast Hwy Malibu, CA

-Parking can be found on the Pacific Coast Highway, but you should check for any parking restrictions.
+A BARK OF CAUTION: Parking can be found on the Pacific Coast Highway, but you should check for any parking restrictions.
 It can also be dangerous to pull your car into a spot on the side of a busy highway, so please be careful!
-After parking on the PCH (Pacific Coast Highway) near Tower 2, I started walking my furry paws toward the water only to find a “No Dogs Allowed” sign.
-GRRR.
+After parking on the PCH (Pacific Coast Highway) near Tower 2, my furry alpha paws hit the ground running toward the water only to find a “No Dogs Allowed” sign.
+GRRR (again).
 As I headed towards Tower 3, my tail wagged to sniff out the following sign:

-Needless to bark, this small dog-friendly beach is easy to find!
+Needless to bark, this small dog-friendly beach is pretty easy to find!

-The beach was clean, well-maintained, and quiet (especially for a weekend in the summer).
+The beach is clean, well-maintained, and quiet (especially for a weekend in the summer).
 Plus, no unpicked up poop!
 WOOF-HOO!
-I sniffed out a few canine pals getting their paws sandy with their humans and a chic Yorkie chick hanging out with her family under a beach umbrella.
+I sniffed out a few canine pals getting their paws sandy with their humans and a very chic Yorkie chick hanging out with her family under a beach umbrella.
 ARF, it didn’t take me long to fall in love with this place.
-You know you’re in SoCal when you can’t stop sniffing a cutie you just met!
-Regardless, this place didn’t feel like a crazy dog park, which can be overwhelming for a senior alpha dog like me.
-Since it wasn’t busy (and I’m so well-behaved), my humans felt tempted to let me off-leash, BUT then rules are rules.
+You know you’re in SoCal when you are ARF-so-mesmerized by a cutie you just met!
+This place didn’t feel like a crazy dog park, which can be overwhelming for a senior alpha dog like me.
+Since it wasn’t busy (and I’m so well-behaved), my humans felt tempted to let me off-leash, BUT rules are rules.
 GRRRR.

 Although I’ve lived on the Greek Islands, I’m not much of a furry swimmer myself.
 Instead, I prefer to stand back with an upright tail and watch those turbulent waves from a safe distance.
 My sidekick Penny Gurl is even more terrified of the water and ocean sounds, so she tries to stay as far back as PAWsible.
 But heck, I know many dogs who love to take a dip.
 As for me, I like to keep my furry paws nice and dry.
 With that barked, I don’t mind if my nose and paws get sandy as long as they’re not wet.
 My favorite part about going to the beach is getting down to business and digging for gold (or some shade against the scorching SoCal sun).
-However, your dog chooses to enjoy the beach, be sure to have a handy supply of poop bags handy and clean up after your dog like a responsible pawrent.
+However your dog chooses to enjoy the beach, be sure to have a handy supply of poop bags handy and clean up after your dog like a responsible pawrent.
 Help keep dog-friendly Malibu beaches clean; otherwise, dogs may lose access.

-A TV show was being filmed during my visit, which was pretty cool (although it looked like a bootleg Baywatch).
-As LA is one of my home bases, I’ve become quite accustomed to seeing Hollywood sets; hence, my little wet nose didn’t do extra sniffs.
+A TV show was actually being filmed during my visit, which was pretty cool (although it looked like a bootleg Baywatch).
+Since LA is one of my home bases in California, I’ve become quite accustomed to seeing Hollywood sets; hence, my little wet nose didn’t do any extra sniffs.
 Nevertheless, for visitors new to LA, seeing a film crew and actors on set can be tail-waggin’ exciting (I mean, ARF-citing)!

-Unless you can find parking on the highway shoulder as I did (which probably isn’t the safest) as I did, you’ll have to pay the following rates at Leo Carrillo State Park:
+Unless you can find parking on the highway shoulder as I did (which probably isn’t the safest anyway), be ready to cough up some cash for the following rates to park at Leo Carrillo State Park: